‘The president of trivia’: Seattle-area contestants react to the death of ‘Jeopardy!’ host Alex Trebek

 When she was on the show in 2016, Neumann said Trebek would answer audience questions during commercial breaks.
 He often answered similar inquiries over and over about what he likes to do in his personal time.

-“He didn’t have to that.
+“He didn’t have to do that.
 He’s like a big celebrity and could go hide off the back and do whatever they do, but he came out and talked to the audience,” she said.

 He enjoyed working on his home — painting, refurbishing his bathroom, installing new floors.
 And he was an ardent supporter of muskox refuges in Canada.